Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 - Develop your own sites

-- Stay updated with the latest trending in the SEO industry
+- Stay updated with the latest trends in the SEO industry

 - Read and understand Google’s Quality Rater Guidelines